 One of our favorite comfort foods while living in Seattle was Pho.
-There was no better way to cozy up, than with a hot bowl of broth with noodles and some fresh herbs.
+There was no better way to cozy up, than with this traditional Vietnamese broth and noodle dish.
 We always had the veggie pho, as there was no halal option.
 But I’ve been wanting to try making my own homemade beef pho.

 If you follow me on Instagram ( @AmandasPlate) you know how long the broth making process took… about 12 hours.
 And honestly, I could have simmered the broth longer, but we were hungry and that is what I had planned to make for dinner.